 Speaking: Talking to others to convey information effectively.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Related Job Titles

 There were about 33,700 jobs for Petroleum Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 15.1% which is above the national average.
 The Bureau of Labor Statistics predicts 5,100 new jobs for Petroleum Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 2,800 job openings in this field each year.
+The BLS estimates 2,800 yearly job openings in this field.